 This pack didn't top our charts for durability, only because of the thin fabric used in the extendable collar and the relatively thin shock cord used for the ice tool and crampon attachments (which never gave us issue, but we were sure to be careful with it).

 That said, it still scored above average.

 This pack impressed us much more than the Hyperlite Mountain Gear 3400 Ice Pack, which has numerous holes in it after one trip on the Torment-Forbidden Traverse in Washington's North Cascades.
 We tried to scratch and scuff this pack, put sharp objects inside like our pickets (because there are no side straps for them, more on that later)—but we did not manage to put a single hole in the Alpha FL.
 Otherwise, this pack is just so simple that there is little to fail, which is worth a significant amount in the durability department.

 This metric, along with the features below, were the lowest scores for the Alpha FL, but not the lowest overall.
-It still gets a "passing" score of 5 out of 10, but we found the versatility to be a weaker point.
+It still gets a "passing" score, but we found the versatility to be a weaker point.
 The durable fabric can withstand your freshly-tuned ski edges, though you'll have to rig a carrying system yourself.
 The Alpha FL has lash points—four on each side—that allow climbers to strap gear on using cord or 3/4" webbing.